-Located just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, hiking on Bowen Island is a great reason to come for the day (or longer).
-And because several of the Bowen Island trails start right from where you get off the ferry in wonderful Snug Cove, it is possible to make the trip with or without a vehicle.
+Located just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, all the great Bowen Island hiking trails are a great reason to come for the day (or longer).
+And because several of the best trails start right from where you get off the ferry in wonderful Snug Cove, it is possible to do the trip with or without a vehicle.
+Or, even better, if you have time to spend two or three days you will be able to tackle all the best Bowen Island hikes at your leisure.

-For more details on visiting Bowen Island, check out Snug Cove on Bowen Island: 11 Reasons to Visit
+For everything you need to know for your visit to Bowen Island, including where to stay and eat, check out Snug Cove on Bowen Island: 10 Amazing Reasons to Visit

 2 km / 1 hr / 300m elevation gain